 Why this matters

-Music production software should not exclude blind musicians and producers.
+Music production software should not quietly exclude blind musicians and producers.

 Komplete Kontrol is one of the most widely used instrument browsers in modern music production.
-Without accessibility support, blind musicians cannot browse presets, audition sounds, or configure instruments.
-This project demonstrates that meaningful accessibility progress is possible even when the vendor has not prioritized it, using platform-level engineering and deep knowledge of both the accessibility APIs and the music production domain.
+Without accessibility support, blind musicians cannot browse presets, audition sounds, or configure instruments on equal terms.
+This project shows that meaningful accessibility progress is still possible, even when the vendor has not prioritized it.

 Want to see more of my work?

-The portfolio includes web and mobile accessibility audits alongside these engineering projects.
+The portfolio includes web and mobile accessibility audits alongside these technical projects.